codesharedot/quantum-resistant-ledger-price/README.md

-# komodo price
+# iostoken price

-Gets the komodo price with Python (from JSON).
+Gets the iostoken price with Python (from JSON).

 https://pythonbasics.org